Discharge Instructions for Open Hernia Repair

 - Remove any gauze bandage in 48 hours.

 - Wash your incision with mild soap and water.
 Pat it dry.
 Don't use oils, powders, or lotions on your incision.
-Do not soak your incision or take tub baths until cleared by your healthcare provider.
+Don't soak your incision or take tub baths until your healthcare provider says it's OK.

 Keep follow-up appointments during your recovery.
 These allow your healthcare provider to check your progress and make sure you're healing well.
 You may also need to have your stitches, staples, or bandage removed.
 During office visits, tell your healthcare provider if you have any new symptoms.
 And be sure to ask any questions you have.